stevenjacobson1/ASUG-AI163/exercises/ex2/Exercise 2 - Create a Private Environment for Testing.md

 ## 🧩 Create your Private Environment

 ### Step 1: Navigate to  ‘Control Tower’ and  ‘Environments’
-Click on the ‘Control Tower’ in the lobby
+In the SAP Build Lobby browser tab, Click on the ‘Control Tower’ in the lobby

 In the Control Tower, click on the tile ‘Environments’
 <img width="1561" height="805" alt="image" src="https://github.com/user-attachments/assets/36a8ded8-0539-46af-a1aa-9ae4d2965192" />